cleozhangk6/MSc_project2/docs/introduction.md

 <p class="fig-cap">
 <b>Figure 1.
 Fly Behavioural Tracking with Ethoscope.</b>
 A) Rendered drawing of an Ethoscope device.
-B) A graphic representation of the oval mask and the variables X, Y, W, H and Phi of a single fly.
+B) A graphic representation of the oval mask and the variables x, y, w, h and phi of a single fly.
-C) Example output of the Ethoscope.
+C) A snippet of the example outputs of the Ethoscope. t is the time variable.

 </p>
 ## 1.3 Time Series Analysis